 “This is the future of kidney transplantation.
 Eplet matching has the potential to reduce immunosuppression while simultaneously reducing the chances of donor specific antibody formation and kidney injury.
 The fact this initiative has taken off so quickly is a testament to the transplant field’s continuous effort in outcomes improvement,” commended Dr. Matthew Cooper, Director of Kidney and Pancreas Transplantation at the MedStar Georgetown Transplant Institute and Vice-President of UNOS.

 The Kidney for Life initiative now has 17 transplant centers participating.
-Click here for more information about the Kidney for Life initiative or here if you need a kidney and would like to be referred to a participating center.
+For more information about the Kidney for Life initiative, see our About page.
+If you need a kidney and would like to be referred to one of these centers, please click here.